Gastroenteritis, also referred to as "stomach flu, " is inflammation of the stomach and intestinal lining, which causes diarrhea and vomiting.

 - You have been vomiting for 48 hours and the situation does not improve despite following instructions for rehydrating and eating when you have gastroenteritis

-- You have diarrhea that has persisted for over 1 week.
+- You have diarrhea that has lasted for over one week.
 However, if your diarrhea started during a trip abroad or upon your return, it could last more than a week

 You can find a resource near you offering medical consultation on the same or next day.
-To learn more or to find one of those resources, consult the Finding a Resource Offering Medical Consultation On The Same or Next Day page.
+To learn more or to find one of those resources, see the page Finding a resource offering medical consultation on the same or next day .

-You should go to emergency immediately if you or your child are in one of the following situations:
+You should go straight to emergency if one of the following situations applies to you:

 - You have a lot of blood in your stool, or your stool is black